alttch/eva3/doc/lm/macros.rst

 * **no** alias to boolean *False*

 * **_source** item generated the :doc:`event<decision_matrix>`, used by the
   system to call the macro.
-You may directly access the item and i.e. use it's internal variables such as *_source.item_id*, *_source.full_id*, *_source.oid* etc.
+You may directly access the item and e.g. use its internal variables such as *_source.item_id*, *_source.full_id*, *_source.oid* etc.
 * **argv** array list of arguments the macro is being executed with